 The library strives to ensure that all employees are treated fairly.
-A staff member who believes that s/he has been treated unfairly may choose to write a letter of grievance to the Board of Trustees.
+Staff who believe that they have been treated unfairly may choose to write a letter of grievance to the Board of Trustees.
 Employees may also choose to request a hearing before the Board.
 In either case, employees are expected to seek resolution through appropriate supervisory channels within the library before bringing a concern to the Board.